nedtaylor/athena/docs/source/initialisers/ones.rst

   ones_init_type()

-Initializes all weights to one.
+Initialises all weights to one.

 .. math::